Gelbpunkt/tokio-websockets/README.md

   - SHA1 backend, e.g. sha1_smol (see [Feature flags](#feature-flags))
 - Big selection of features to tailor dependencies to any project (see [Feature flags](#feature-flags))
 - SIMD support: AVX2, SSE2 or NEON for frame (un)masking and accelerated UTF-8 validation
-- Strict conformance with the websocket specification, passes the [Autobahn test suite](https://github.com/crossbario/autobahn-testsuite) without relaxations [by default](https://gelbpunkt.github.io/tokio-websockets/index.html) (some can be enabled for performance)
+- Strict conformance with the websocket specification, passes the [Autobahn test suite](https://github.com/crossbario/autobahn-testsuite) without relaxations [by default](https://gelbpunkt.github.io/tokio-websockets/index.html)
 - TLS support
 - Reusable TLS connectors
 - Uses widely known crates from the ecosystem for types, for example `Uri` from `http` in the client